giuli0dk/giuli0dk/README.md

 }
 <!-- **Giuli0dk/giuli0dk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🧑🏻 I'm Xhulio, Frontend Developer
+- 🧑🏻 I'm Xhulio, Fullstack Developer

 - 🎂 I'm 24y old